-These results are based on the modelling approach employed and the GCMs selected for this assessment.
+These results are based on the modelling approach employed, the future pumping rates applied, and the GCMs selected for this assessment.
 These water budget models and future climate datasets represent the state of the practice at the time of this assessment.
 As described earlier in this report, the future climate models and water budget models have uncertainty, and the approach used to address this uncertainty is the completion of multiple scenarios providing a range of plausible outcomes.
-None of these scenarios suggest that future climate change will pose a threat to the municipal water supply up to the 2050 time horizon.
+The future climate scenarios, representing projections of future temperature and precipitation, provide no evidence that climate change up to the period of the 2050s would reduce average annual recharge rates in Centre Wellington.
+No additional risk from climate change to the Centre Wellington municipal water supply wells is expected.
 The key assumptions with the modelling approach employed are that the approach to select multiple climate change scenarios encompassing a range of temperature and precipitation variability is appropriate, and the change field method used to establish future climate datasets is appropriate.
 It is recommended that this modelling be updated approximately every 5 years to reflect any revisions in water budget models, water demand, and climate change models that may alter the conclusions presented here.